AyushSharma-007/stock-predictor/README.md

 # stock-predictor
 Predicting stock prices is a complex task, and it's important to understand the limitations before diving in.
-Here's a breakdown of what you can do with Python:
+Here's a breakdown of what you can do with Python: used to predict the value of future stock
 1. Libraries and Resources:

 Several Python libraries can be used for stock price prediction, including: